 Source: Field Survey (2023)

-5.2 Reservation in Employment: Disparities and Barriers

 Disparities in Employment: Educational status influences employment opportunities.
 Individuals with lower levels of education face reduced employment opportunities.
 As noted earlier, the Koya and Lambadi communities have higher educational attainment than other communities, contributing to their employment rates.
 According to the data, the Lambadi community has the highest percentage of individuals benefiting from reservations in employment, standing at 12.4.
 The Koya community follows this at 8, and the Chenchu community at 5.
 In contrast, communities such as the Gond and Kolam report less than 1 benefit or none.